xapian/xapian/xapian-applications/omega/docs/scriptindex.rst

 unhtml
 	strip out HTML tags

-unique[=PREFIX]
+unique[=PREFIX[,missing=MISSINGACTION]]
 	use the value in this field for a unique ID.
 If the value is empty, a warning is issued but nothing else is done.
-Only one record with each value of the ID may be present in the index: adding a new record with an ID which is already present will cause the old record to be replaced (or deleted if the new record is otherwise empty).
+Only one record with each value of the ID may be present in the index: adding a new record with an ID which is already present will cause the old record to be replaced or deleted.

+        Deletion happens if the only input field present has the ``unique`` action applied to it.
+(Prior to 1.5.0, if there were multiple lists of actions applied to an input field this triggered replacement instead of deletion).
+If you want to suppress this deletion feature, supplying a dummy input field which doesn't match the index script will achieve this.

         You should also index the field as a boolean field using the same prefix so that the old record can be found.
 In Omega, ``Q`` is conventionally used as the prefix of a unique term.

         You can use ``unique`` at most once in each index script (this is only enforced since Omega 1.4.5, but older versions didn't handle multiple instances usefully).

+        The optional ``missing`` parameter is supported since Omega 1.4.20.
+        It controls what happens when a record is processed which doesn't trigger the ``unique`` action or triggers the ``unique`` action with an empty value.
+It can be one of:

+          * ``error``: Exit with an error upon encountering such a document (default in Omega >= 1.5.0)
+          * ``new``: Create a new document (default in Omega < 1.4.20 when ``unique`` not triggered)
+          * ``warn+new``: Issue a warning and create a new document (default in Omega >= 1.4.20 and in older versions when ``unique`` is triggered with an empty value)
+          * ``skip``: Move on to the next record
+          * ``warn+skip``: Issue a warning and move on to the next record

 value=VALUESLOT
 	add as a Xapian document value in slot VALUESLOT.
 Values can be used